-One of the most notable benefits of taking out a loan with a cosigner is the potential to qualify for a loan that may not have been an option otherwise.
-A cosigner could also possibly help you qualify for a lower interest rate than you otherwise may have received.
-If you have little to no credit history or bad credit, taking out a loan with a cosigner could give you an opportunity to begin working towards improving your credit.
+One of the most notable benefits of refinancing with a cosigner is the potential to qualify for a loan that may not have been an option otherwise.
+A cosigner could also possibly help you qualify for a lower student loan interest rate than you otherwise may have received.
+If you have little to no credit history or bad credit, it could help to refinance student loans with a cosigner by giving you an opportunity to begin strengthening your credit.

-On the flip side, there can be some cons to taking out a loan with a cosigner too.
+On the flip side, there can be some cons to refinancing with a cosigner.
 If you fail to make payments on your loan, your cosigner will be responsible for repaying your debt.
 As a result, missed payments will likely reflect on both of your credit histories.
 This could also negatively impact your personal relationship with your cosigner.

 Using a Cosigner when Refinancing Your Student Loans

 If you’re trying to find a cosigner, you can start with the people you trust the most.
-Acting as a cosigner has its own risks — if you don’t pay back your loans, your cosigner is on the hook.
+Keep in mind that acting as a cosigner has risks — if you don’t pay back your loans, your cosigner is on the hook.
 It’s a big request, so take some time to think about how you’ll make it.
 Here are some tips that may help inform your conversation:

 1. Asking respectfully.
-If you’re asking someone to be a cosigner, you will likely want to broach the subject thoughtfully and respectfully.
-You’re asking for a serious commitment, so asking with tact to show you understand the gravity of your request is crucial.
+You’ll want to broach the subject thoughtfully and respectfully.
+You’re asking the person for a serious commitment, so asking with tact to show you understand the gravity of your request is crucial.

 Things to Consider if You’re Asked to Cosign a Loan

-Serving as a cosigner can come with consequences for your own finances if the primary borrower fails to make payments.
-If you’re a family member or friend with excellent credit and a well-paying job, you could be a candidate for cosigning (or at least be asked to).
-If you have some hesitation, here are a few thoughts to consider:
+If you’ve been asked to cosign a loan, be aware that serving as a cosigner can come with consequences for your finances if the primary borrower fails to make payments.
+If you’re a family member or friend with excellent credit and a well-paying job, you could be a candidate as a cosigner.
+If you have some hesitation, here are a few steps you can take:

 1. Talking it out with the borrower.
-They are going to use your name and credit history to take out a loan.
+The borrower is going to use your name and credit history to take out a loan.
 It can be helpful to understand why they feel they need a cosigner while making sure they have the means to repay the loan.

 2. Following up often.
 Keeping the lines of communication open so you are aware of any issues can be helpful for both parties.
 If need be, you could discuss making payments on their behalf to avoid the effect of a late or missed payment on your own credit score.